5 Master photographers work to inspire you + Best websites for photography inspiration

 Instead of Instagram and Pinterest.
 Let’s look at some websites that feature professional photography work.

 Besides Flickr, 500px is probably the website where most of the photographers start.
 For both, browsing good work as well as sharing your own work, 500px is one of the few great photography inspiration and gallery website.
 The community of 500px is huge, diverse and from around the globe.
-You can start a free account and start sharing and recieving feedback from fellow photographers.
+You can start a free account and start sharing and recieving feedback from fellow photograhers.

-1x is a very much similar concept to 500px.
+1x is a very much similar concept as 500px.
 Neat and professional featured work.
 1x has a lot more fine art photography work than other genres however it is still a great platform to browse through when looking for some photography inspiration.

 Behance is alot more famous amongst graphic, web, and product designers.
 But Behance’s photography section is quite curated and has a neat streamline of work.
 Again, you can create a free account start sharing and start getting inspired.